NINAnor/itree-support-tools/README.md

 This is a template for a python project on Windows using Conda and VS Code.

 ### Project Installation and Configuration

-1. Click on the green button "Use this template" on GitHub.
+The code is build in an ArcGIS Pro 3.1.0. conda environment with spatial analyst licensed enabled.

-2. Open VS Code and clone the repository.
+1. Clone the repository.
 3. Open [Project structure](docs/project_structure.md) to view the structure of this template.
 4. Set up your Python Environment: